nasa/cFE/docs/cFE Application Developers Guide.md

 Child Tasks.
 There are a handful of functions provided by the Executive Services for controlling Child Tasks.
 The first is CFE_ES_CreateChildTask.
 This function spawns a Child Task that is "owned" by the Main Task.
+This child task is automatically registered with ES before invoking the entry point.

-Each of the Child Tasks must then register with ES via the CFE_ES_RegisterChildTask function.
-The remaining functions, CFE_ES_DeleteChildTask, CFE_ES_SuspendChildTask and CFE_ES_ResumeChildTask can control the existence and execution of the Child Task.
+The remaining functions, CFE_ES_DeleteChildTask, CFE_ES_SuspendChildTask
+and CFE_ES_ResumeChildTask can control the existence and execution of the Child Task.
 All of these functions require the task ID that is returned by the CFE_ES_CreateChildTask function in order to identify the Child Task.
 Note that Child Tasks can only be created from an Application's